Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 The larger motor gives the Outsize a significant advantage in this category, making it more efficient at debris pick-up.

-I used a sound meter at the cleaning nozzle and wand to check how much air flows through these areas.
+I used a sound meter at the cleaning nozzle and wand to measure the airflow through these areas.

-Another plus is the middle setting that balances range and suction, a recommended setting for vacuuming carpets.
+Another plus is the middle setting, which balances range and suction —a recommended setting for vacuuming carpets.

 Cleaning Comparison